 LISTSERV provided an efficient medium for group discussions online years before the advent of social media.
 Unlike other mailing list programs focused on sending newsletters and marketing messages one way, LISTSERV allows every subscriber to participate in a back-and-forth conversation.
 The LISTSERV program has been under active development by L-Soft since it transitioned to a commercial product in 1994, adding modern features like HTML email formatting and email marketing tools.

 NOTE: "LISTSERV" is sometimes used synonymously with "mailing list," but they are not the same thing.
-LISTSERV is a program that provides automated mailing list functionality.
-Many other mailing list programs and services besides LISTSERV are also available.
+LISTSERV is a single program that provides automated mailing list functionality.
+Other mailing list programs and services besides LISTSERV are also available.